-Inflation continues to increase to 9.0% (from 6.2% in March and compared to the original expected peak of 4.5% in 2022) and the BoE do not now expect it to come back below target until the middle of 2024, whilst other forecasters think it will take longer.
+Inflation continues to increase to 9.1% (from 9.0% last month, 6.2% in March and compared to the original expected peak of 4.5% in 2022) and the BoE do not now expect it to come back below target until the middle of 2024, whilst other forecasters think it will take longer.
 The recent increases have been driven by a combination of increased fuel and energy costs, everyday household goods, food and clothing, and current labour market imbalances, some of which are almost certainly short-term.
-Base rates increased by a further 25 basis points to 1.0% in May and are set to increase again in the near term, but are still forecast to remain low by historical standards, especially given concerns that raising rates too quickly could cause a recession.
-A significant proportion of consumers have built up considerable savings, but many will be cautious about their future economic stability and others have reduced financial circumstances as a result of the ongoing effects of the pandemic.
+Base rates increased by a further 25 basis points to 1.25% in June and may increase again in the near term, but are still forecast to remain low by historical standards, especially given concerns that raising rates too quickly could cause a recession, particularly since the current high inflation is primarily driven by energy prices rather than business or consumer behaviour.
+A significant proportion of consumers had built up considerable savings during the pandemic, but many will be cautious about their future economic stability and others have reduced financial circumstances.
 The BoE's May survey forecasts household savings rate to fall to historically low levels by the end of 2022 and still suggests that only 10% of accumulated savings will be spent and 75% of households do not intend to spend any at all, with those funds now earmarked to fend off the cost-of-living squeeze.